 An abstract from the introduction published in The New Republic includes a reminder that although Ireland just voted to overturn anti-abortion laws Trump signed an executive order banning foreign aid to countries that offer abortion counselling.

-When men say pussy to me they are referring to the area and do not mean it offensively it’s just the slag word.
+When men say pussy to me they are referring to the area and do not mean it offensively it’s just the slang word.

-Many men from a non-English speaking backgrounds I’ve met don’t actually know the word and hearing them try to pronounce it is hilarious.
+Many men from non-English speaking backgrounds I’ve met don’t actually know the word vagina and hearing them try to pronounce it is hilarious.